cmdecker95/.dotfiles/README.md

 # Steps to bootstrap a new Mac

-1. Install Apple's Command Line Tools, which are prerequisites for Git and Homebrew.
+1. Install Apple's Command Line Tools, which are prerequisites for Git.

 ```zsh
 xcode-select --install